-□ If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing.

-We must receive your complaint within 60 calendar days of the event or incident you are complaining about.
+If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. □ We must receive your complaint within 60 calendar days of the event or incident you a complaining about.
 If something kept you from filing your complaint (you were sick, we provided incorrect information, etc.) let us know and we might be able to accept your complaint past 60 days.
-We will address your complaint as quickly as possible but no later than 30 days after receiving it.
-Sometimes we need additional information, or you may wish to provide additional information.
-If that occurs, we may take an additional 14 days to respond to your complaint.
-If the additional 14 days is taken, you will receive a letter letting you know.

-If your complaint is because we took 14 extra days to respond to your request for a coverage determination or appeal or because we decided you didn't need a fast coverage decision or a fast appeal, you can file a fast complaint.
+We will address your complaint as quickly as possible but no 30 days after receiving it.
+Sometimes we need additional information, or you may wish provide additional information.
+If that occurs, we may take an additional 14 days to respond to the provide additional 14 days is taken, you will receive a letter letting you know that the provide additional 14 days is taken, you will receive a letter letting you know that the provided incorrect information is the provided incorrect information.
+If that occurs, we may take an additional 14 days to respond to the provided incorrect information information.
+If the additional 14 days is taken, you will receive a letter letting you know that the provided incorrect information is the provided incorrect information information.
+If the additional 14 days is taken, you will receive a letter letting you know that the provided incorrect information is the provided incorrect information informatio If your complaint is because we took 14 extra days to respond to your request for a coverage determination or appeal or because we decided you didn't need a fast coverage decision or a fast appeal, you can file a fast complaint.
 We will respond to you within 24 hours of receiving your complaint.
-The address and fax numbers for filing complaints are located in Chapter 2 under "How to contact us when you are making a complaint about your medical care" or for Part D prescription drug complaints "How to contact us when you are making a complaint about your Part D prescription drugs."

-- □ Whether you call or write, you should contact Customer Service right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - □ If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
+The address and fax numbers for filing complaints are located in Chapter 2 under "How to contact us when you are making a complaint about your medical care" or for Part D prescription drug complaints "How to contact us when you are making a complaint about your Part D prescription drugs." - I or write, you should contact Customer Service right away.
+The complaint thin 60 calendar days after you had the problem you want to complain about. ☐ If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
 If you have a "fast" complaint, it means we will give you an answer within 24 hours.
+Legal Terms What this section calls a "fast complaint" is also called an "expedited grievance."